 There are a large variety of uses but some of our favorites can be found here.
 Essential Oil Uses

 Does your family really do everything on your farm?

 Yes!
 With a couple of exceptions.
-During our harvest we have a small window of time to cut the lavender when it is best for lavneder bud and lavender bunches.
-When it is time to harvest the specific variety called Grosso (which is the variety we have the most of) for lavender bud and bunches, we have a crew of about 10 that helps us for a a couple weekends.
-Other that that variety we cut, dry, debud,clean, and distill all of our lavender.
-We also do most of our tractor repair work, trimming our plants in the fall, and general housekeeping to make our farm look beautiful for you, our visitors.
+We have two seasonal employees, Ashley, who works April - October and Alma.
+They are awesome!
+During our harvest we have a small window of time to cut the lavender when it is best for lavender bud and lavender bunches so for that we have a crew of about 10 who help us for a couple weekends.
+We do most of our tractor repair work, trimming our plants in the fall, and general housekeeping to make our farm look beautiful for you, our visitors.

 Who makes your products for your store?

 We do...
 Well I should say Kristy and Bonnie do.
 During our winter break from the fields Kristy and Bonnie tirelessly work to make all of our products.
 From sewing to mixing there is never a dull moment in our work room.
 We also have products in our store from friends of the farm that are worth checking out.

 Can I visit your farm?
 When should I visit your farm?

 Yes please visit us!
 After September we are closed until May.
 We strongly feel if you are in the area around mid-late June you should stop by.
 You will see some of the more beautiful varieties of lavender before lavender festival weekend.
 The angustifolia lavenders (english varieties) that have the deep and rich purples bloom the earliest and were on display the last 2 weeks of June in 2019.
 If you wait untill lavender weekend in Sequim for a visit you may only see the variety Grosso.
 Grosso is a beautiful variety but if you can come earlier you may get to see more.
 Because we can not control the weather this is all subject to change.